8devices/restserver-api/README.md

   password: '',
   // notification polling (true or false)
   polling: false,
-  // Time between each poll in miliseconds
+  // time between each poll in miliseconds
   interval: 1234,
   // port for socket listener (not relevant if polling is enabled)
   port: 5728,